 The GKI or GIK regimen is a simple and effective combined insulin delivery method that has gained wide acceptance in the perioperative management of diabetic patients who would require Nil Per Oral (NPO) status.
+The GKI regimen can be used in patients with either type 1 or type 2 diabetes mellitus in the perioperative period.

 Origin of the GKI regimen